Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // JESTER TEAM SETTINGS
-ttt_jesters_trigger_traitor_testers         1       // Whether jesters trigger traitor testers as if they were traitors
+ttt_jesters_trigger_traitor_testers         1       // Whether jesters trigger traitor testers as if they were traitors ttt_jesters_visible_to_traitors             1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to members of the traitor team ttt_jesters_visible_to_monsters             1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to members of the monster team ttt_jesters_visible_to_independents         1       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to independent players

 // Jester
 ttt_jester_win_by_traitors                  1       // Whether the jester will win the round if they are killed by a traitor